Warriii/CTF-Writeups/NUS Greyhats/GreyCTFQualifiers2024Writeups/rev_PhaserJS.md

         ...
 ```

 Lastly, it performs some swaps and xoring.
-So in each iteration,
+In summary, in each iteration,
 ```
 this.score += 1
 this.hihihaha gets RSA encrypted